Former builder penalised for unapproved and non-compliant work – Jeffery Thomas Jennings

 Jeffery Thomas Jennings (BC100884/BP101090, expired) was contracted in March 2016 to build a new home in Kalgan.
 The City of Albany issued a building permit for the project a month later.

-The Building Services Board was told that a City of Albany inspection in 2017 revealed Mr Jennings’ work did not comply with the approved plans, including an unauthorised double carport, a roof ridge 1.4m higher than allowed and a building height of 8.2m when only 7.5m was approved.
+The Building Services Board was told that a City of Albany inspection in 2017 revealed Mr Jennings’ work did not comply with the approved plans, including an unauthorised double carport and an overall development height that was 1.4m higher than it should have been.

-The sand pad also exceeded the maximum height and had been partially dug away with retaining installed, which was not part of the building permit.
+The sand pad had also been partially dug away with retaining installed, which was not part of the building permit.

 The home owners lodged a building services complaint with Building and Energy, which concluded at the State Administrative Tribunal in May 2019 when Mr Jennings was ordered to pay almost $155,000 for rectification works and $27,775 in fees and costs.